2023 The Cinderella Army

 Thursday September 28

-Upon arrival at Charles de Gaulle Airport we will proceed to downtown Paris to drop baggage at the hotel.
-You are then free to explore this amazing city.
-In the mid afternoon we meet and head out into the heart of Paris for our Welcome Dinner, to share a glass of wine and set the stage for our special journey.
-Overnight Paris - hotel tba.
+In the evening we gather in the heart of London for our Welcome Dinner, to share a glass of wine and set the stage for our special journey.
+Overnight London - Radisson Blu Edwardian Mercer Street.
 [D]

 Friday September 29